mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 ### _In Mathesar:_ Collaborators {:#collaborators}

-A "collaborator" is a Mathesar users who has access to a database through a specific PostgreSQL sole.
+A "collaborator" is a Mathesar user who has access to a database through a specific PostgreSQL role.

 The Collaborators section allows you to add and remove collaborators and edit their corresponding PostgreSQL roles.